-Applying copyrights to NFT
+Applying copyrights to NFTs

 There might be two cases for owning the copyright of a piece of art: one where the buyer owns the copyright and the second where the artist keeps the copyright with themselves.
 Generally, the collector who buys the item gets the copyright unless explicitly mentioned by the artist to retain the copyright.
-In that case, where copyright remains with the artist, the buyer cannot make copies or distribute those copies.
+In that case, where the copyright remains with the artist, the buyer cannot make copies or distribute those copies.
 For example, taking photos or screenshots of the item, making postcards of those copies, creating reprints, etc., is not allowed.

 What are the use cases of NFTs?

 The global gaming industry generates massive revenue across mainly three market subsets: PC, mobile and console.
 Altogether, the video games industry generated sales of 134.9 billion US dollars globally in 2018.
 Virtual economics has been thriving for many years.
 Games like Fortnite and World of Warcraft are the mainstay in the global gaming market.
 Marketplaces, currencies and in-game items remain the main focus of these games and are required by gamers to level up or progress in their gameplay.
-Blockchain gaming allows players to safely transfer in-game assets and provide proof of authenticity.
-NFTs provide the solution for digital ownership of unique and rare in-game assets.
+Blockchain gaming allows players to transfer in-game assets and provide proof of authenticity safely.
+NFTs provide the solution for the digital ownership of unique and rare in-game assets.
 Users also get the chance to participate in governance to decide future developments in the game.

-Media & Entertainment
+Media & entertainment